torstenzander/simple-semantic-versioning-plugin/README.md

 This plugin increases the semantic version in **gradle.properties** by one for patch, minor and major version updates.
 You can define additional files in your gradle.build configuration and the matching prefix.
+The prefix to be the same key number in the files and prefixes array in order to work.

+i.E.
 Only prefix=2.2.0 will be replaced in your additional files.

 In gradle.properties